bjornarprytz/hex-deck/readme.md

 - Pallette
 - PARTICLES!
-- Show Which phase we're in
+- Show which phase we're in
 - Invalid placements
   - Show feedback on error
 - Placement bonus